Ameri-Dry ® Tips for Choosing a Basement Waterproofing Contractor

 - A warranty or guarantee with all conditions spelled out.
 For example, if your basement waterproofing contractor doesn’t solve the water problem, what is the company obligated to do and what are the alternatives?

 - The contractor’s signature and local or state licensing number.
-All waterproofing contractors in Maryland, Pennsylvania, Virginia, and New Jersey must be licensed through each state's individual Home Improvement Commission.
+All waterproofing contractors in Maryland, Pennsylvania, and Virginia must be licensed through each state’s individual Home Improvement Commission.

-Waterproofing Contractors in MD, DE, VA, NJ, PA, TN, WV
+Waterproofing Contractors in MD, DE, VA, PA, TN

-If you’re comparing waterproofing companies in MD, DE, VA, NJ, PA, TN or WV, look no further.
+If you’re comparing waterproofing companies in MD, DE, VA, PA, or TN look no further.
 Ameri-Dry® is a basement waterproofing contractor that provides up-front prices and contracts with its permanently dry waterproofing solutions.

 Contact your local Ameri-Dry® office to solve your wet basement problems with an experienced basement waterproofing contractor!